Shynixn/BlockBall/docs/source/gettingstarted/index.rst

 Getting Started
 ===============

-The articles in this section explain how to install and setup PetBlocks on your minecraft server.
+The articles in this section explain how to install and setup BlockBall on your minecraft server.

 .. toctree::
    installing